 “ Thank you for giving me this opportunity, it means a lot to me.”

-They have produced two versions of the report, one full report and a summary report for children and young people.
-Click on the link below and the two reports are at the bottom of the page.
-They are also preparing an easy read report, yet to be published.
+They have produced three versions of the report, one full report, a summary report for children and young people and an easy read version.
+Click on the link below and the three reports are at the bottom of the page.

 Pages 49 and 53 show the representation from Wirral’s SEND young people.
 They are the only group from within the Liverpool City Region and one of a handful of groups from the north west of the country.